asungse/DemoWeatherApp/readme (app usage walkthrough).txt

 	Click “Search” on the bottom-right corner on the keyboard to search (if you prefer entering full city name)

 Step 4)	A pop-up screen with the name of city and the current weather information will be showed.
-	The pop-up page can be dismissed by swapping it down to the bottom.
+	The pop-up page can be dismissed by swiping it down to the bottom.
 	(If the current weather information cannot be obtained, an error message will be showed instead.)

 Scenario 1.2 - Search by zip code: